 Meet Brian

-Brian Gilpin is a registered patent attorney and shareholder in Godfrey & Kahn’s Intellectual Property Practice Group.
+Brian Gilpin is a registered patent attorney and shareholder in Godfrey & Kahn’s Intellectual Property practice.
 He provides counsel to clients on U.S. and international patent, trademark, copyright, and other intellectual property and technology issues including licensing and litigation.
-Brian also has significant experience in e-business and information technology and counsels clients on privacy and internet use policies, domain name disputes, and technology development and distribution agreements.

 Representative clients Brian regularly represents in patent and trademark matters include automotive parts manufacturer Asyst Technologies, Duluth Trading Company; Johnsonville; Kohl’s; and Pacific Cycle, manufacturer and distributor of Schwinn, GT, Mongoose, and other brands of bicycles and recreational products.
 He has experience in a variety of mechanical and technological areas, including plastic part molding, metal part fabrication and automated components assembly.

 Brian is a member of the State Bars of Illinois and Wisconsin and is admitted to practice before numerous federal courts and the U.S. Patent and Trademark Office.
-Brian serves on the Board of Directors of First Stage and previously served on the Board of Directors of Big Brothers Big Sisters of Metropolitan Milwaukee and on the Executive Business Advisory Board of NameProtect (now part of Corsearch).
+Brian is on the board of directors of Betty Brinn Children's Museum and previously served on the board of directors of First Stage and Big Brothers Big Sisters of Metropolitan Milwaukee and the executive business advisory board of NameProtect (now part of Corsearch).

 Education